How To Read Your Accommodation Letter‹ Back

 What do I need to know?

-An accommodation letter from Student Disability Services (SDS) is an official document informing you that a student in your course has a documented
+An accommodation letter from Student Disability Services (SDS) is an official document informing you that a student in your course has a disability

 the student and a trained, professional SDS staff member.
 The plan reflects the important